ssbc/ssb-ahoy/README.md

     - `electron-builder` shouldn't need to be told what version of `electron` it's building for

 - adding `dmg-license` to optionalDependencies was done to try and make it as easy as possible to get started for mac users
-    - this module throws some error if you try and isntall it on linux
+    - this module throws some error if you try and install it on linux
     - listing it here seems to stimulate installation of it on macs

 - To inspect `app.asar` files: